What is OpenTelemetry?

 New Relic and OpenTelemetry

 New Relic has been one of the major contributors to OpenTelemetry since its inception.
-Last year we announced our full commitment to open source instrumentation including open sourcing our agents and standardizing our observability offerings on OpenTelemetry.
-With New Relic’s native OpenTelemetry protocol (OTLP) support and curated user experiences, you can use this new standard of instrumentation to understand, troubleshoot, and optimize your systems.
+In 2020, we announced our full commitment to open source instrumentation including open sourcing our agents and standardizing our observability offerings on OpenTelemetry.
+With our native OpenTelemetry protocol (OTLP) support and curated user experiences, you can use this new standard of instrumentation to understand, troubleshoot, and optimize your systems.

 Start exploring OpenTelemetry today

-The OpenTelemetry tracing specification is at V 1.0 as of May 2021, and now is the perfect time to start experimenting with it on your own applications and services.
-If you want to try it, check out New Relic’s OpenTelemetry examples.
+Now is the perfect time to start experimenting with OpenTelemetry tracing on your own applications and services.
+If you want to try it, check out our OpenTelemetry examples.

 - Check out Part 2 in the series: Core components of OpenTelemetry.